simcav/simcav/README.md

 ![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.581643.svg)

+Please visit the [website](https://simcav.github.io/) for more information, screenshots...

 Simcav is a PC program to simulate laser cavities.
 It is able to calculate a stable cavity for some conditions given by the user, being this its best characteristic.
 It also provides common functionalities, such as drawing the cavities,calculate beam sizes and provide stability ranges.

 ## How to launch SimCav